webloft/mysql-native/ABOUT_PREPARED_V2.md

-ddox-generated documentation, AND no longer accomplishes anything *anyway* now that `PreparedImpl` no longer has any dtor (for various complicated reasons relating to struct dtors, the auto-purge feature from v1.1.4 and recognizing that manual release of statements from the server isn't stictly necessary, being per-connection after all).
+ddox-generated documentation, AND no longer accomplishes anything *anyway* now that `PreparedImpl` no longer has any dtor (for various complicated reasons relating to struct dtors, the auto-purge feature from v1.1.4 and recognizing that manual release of statements from the server isn't strictly necessary, being per-connection after all).

-6. Mysql-native is not currently tempated on connection type, it uses a literal `Connection` throughout.
+6. Mysql-native is not currently templated on connection type, it uses a literal `Connection` throughout.
 Unfortunately, this means the `LockedConnection!Connection` returned by Vibe.d's connection pools (which `MySQLPool` is based on) gets downgraded to a mere `Connection`.
 Ordinarily this would be fine if it was only